sarahsr6/DH110/Assignments/assign_4/README.md

 Joe is feeling lonely and disconnected from his family since his youngest daughter moved away for college.
 He misses spending time with his daughters and wife and wishes he could have movie nights with them like they used to.
 However, he struggles with technology and finds it hard to keep in good contact with his family.

 ##### How
-By using the simple and user-friendly group calling and group chat app, Joe can easily stay connected with his family and have movie nights with them even from a distance.
+By using the simple and user-friendly Discord family app, Joe can easily stay connected with his family and have movie nights with them even from a distance.
 The app's streaming feature makes it easy for him to watch movies with his family, and its user-friendly interface makes it simple for him to use.
+It is simple and straightfoeward, so he doesnt have to worry about being too old for the app or see too much going on.

 ##### Joe's Journey Map
 ![Joe journey map](JoeJourney.png)